mirror/dd-wrt/src/router/python/Doc/library/curses.rst

 .. function:: initscr()

    Initialize the library.
-Return a :class:`WindowObject` which represents the whole screen.
+Return a :ref:`window <curses-window-objects>` object which represents the whole screen.

    .. note::